BellamyGit/Hola-Mundo/README.md

 # Hola-Mundo

-Hey, Just an old dog tryign to learn new tricks.
+Hey, Just an old dog trying to learn new tricks.